 - While the potatoes are cooking, if you’re adding vegan buttermilk, mix together the milk and vinegar together to make buttermilk.
 For simplicity, I just mix 1 cup of milk and 1 tablespoon of vinegar together, if I need more milk for the potatoes, I add it without making buttermilk.
 Let it sit while the potatoes cook.

-- Add the roasted garlic, ½ teaspoon salt (or to taste), and mash into the potatoes.
+- Add the roasted garlic, nutritional yeast, ½ teaspoon salt (or to taste), and mash into the potatoes.

 - Start with 1 cup of milk and mash it into the potatoes.
 Depending on the potatoes and your desired consistency you may need to add more milk.
 If you need more milk, no need to make more buttermilk, just add what you need.

 - Taste for seasoning and adjust if needed.
 Then garnish with chives, parsley, or pepper.

 With salting the water, most of the salt will go down the drain it’s not all going to end up in your potatoes, but it does season them from the inside out vs just being on the top.